 Core Drive 8: Loss & Avoidance in the Endgame

-When a user has spent so much time in your system, often times they have built up many things to lose, whether it be resources, points, reputation, status, data storage, or friends.
+When a user has spent so much time in your system, oftentimes they have built up many things to lose, whether it be resources, points, reputation, status, data storage, or friends.
 At that point, players may be motivated by avoiding embarrassment in front of newbies, or avoiding the guild they worked hard to build up collapse.

 However, what the system continues to have a strong grasp on the user, is the Sunk Cost Prison, where even if users suddenly have the thought of leaving the system, the mere pain of losing everything that has built up would shut off that thought.
 Of course, if there are no other Core Drives in place, especially White Hat and Right Brain ones, there no longer is a sense of play and joy, but the user feels terrible for not being able to quit.

-Often times, if the experience designer continues to create more content, users may get hit by a FOMO Punch, where they are afraid of missing out on new features, new power ups, or new opportunities to become better.
+Oftentimes, if the experience designer continues to create more content, users may get hit by a FOMO Punch, where they are afraid of missing out on new features, new power-ups, or new opportunities to become better.
 That may keep the veteran user on for longer, but only if the user has reason to believe great things will be coming soon.

 Another strong type of Core Drive 8 within the Endgame is Status Quo Sloth.
-This is where through rigorous discipline on each phase and through the Octalysis Strategy Dashboard, the user starts to build a habit of committing the Desired Actions within your experience, and actually feels a bit uncomfortable when she is not doing those actions.
+This is where through rigorous discipline on each phase and through the Octalysis Strategy Dashboard, the user starts to build a habit of committing the Desired Actions within your experience and actually feels a bit uncomfortable when she is not doing those actions.
 Of course, similar to other examples, if there are no other Core Drives that motivate the user at that stage, something more extraordinary that appeals to their sense of Curiosity, Creativity, Accomplishment, Meaning, or Social Desire would eventually motivate the user to change her behavior to pursue a better and fresher future.

 It’s not how you start – it’s how you finish

 Nowadays there are many game companies who are doing tremendously well throughout the Discovery, Onboarding, and Scaffolding Phases, but when I look at their Endgame (and it takes many hours to study their Endgame), most are put together without careful thought, hoping that the same Black Hat, Left Brain designs would continue to do their magic.
-However, when users start feeling demoralized based on the experience and no longer deriving joy from it, that’s when they quit and find the next big hit.
-For company employees, it is a bit harder to quit whenever an employee no longer feels happy about it, but whenever the next opportunity becomes possible, she leaves the company and calls it the best day in her life.
+However, when users start feeling demoralized based on the experience and no longer derive joy from it, that’s when they quit and find the next big hit.
+For company employees, it is a bit harder to quit whenever an employee no longer feels happy about it, but whenever the next opportunity becomes possible, she leaves the company and calls it the best day of her life.